Mesothelioma Lawsuit Appeals

 Asbestos defendants may commonly appeal mesothelioma verdicts, but appellate courts give substantial weight to the original ruling.
 An error in law or process is difficult to prove in most cases, which results in many appeals being rejected.

-In 2022, the U.S. Court of Appeals debated whether to Johnson & Johnson would be permitted to move their mass tort liabilities to a new entity after their talc products were found to be contaminated with asbestos.
+The U.S. bankruptcy courts continue to debate Johnson & Johnson’s appeals that block moving their talc liabilities to a new entity after their talc products were found to be contaminated with asbestos.

 Rejected Mesothelioma Appeals Filed by Asbestos Defendants